umagami/kochi_usagigumi_market/README.md

 - has_many :items
 - has_many :comments, dependent: :destroy
 - has_many :destinations, dependent: :destroy
-- has_many :credit_infomations, dependent: :destroy
+- has_many :cards, dependent: :destroy
 - has_one :user_profiles, dependent: :destroy

 ## user_profilesテーブル